-Then there is the horror of the Mexican horde1)‘Horde’ originally referred to Genghis Khan and his followers, and the word comes from the Turkish word for ‘camp’, or ‘army’.
-The modern language of Urdu is a derivative. which is flooding across the border, and drowning our contrary with drug dealers, criminals, and rapists.
+Then there is the horror of the Mexican horde‘Horde’ originally referred to Genghis Khan and his followers, and the word comes from the Turkish word for ‘camp’, or ‘army’.
+The modern language of Urdu is a … Continue reading which is flooding across the border, and drowning our contrary with drug dealers, criminals, and rapists.

 And some, we assume, are good people.

 Here’s the fascinating thing about that perceived threat.
 Apparently, before Trump’s beatific descent from his pecuniary heaven — on an escalator, no less! — illegal Mexican immigrants weren’t on much of any conservative’s list of concerns.
 But suddenly Trump says it’s a yuge problem, and he’s going to fix it, he’s going to build a wall.

 A rich, famous anger monger pushes buttons, and all of these impoverished Mexican immigrants who have been living among us for decades, cleaning our homes, caring for our children, building our buildings, and picking our lettuce, instantly become public enemy #1.
 Never mind that the numbers of Mexicans in the USA were already declining when Trump pointed to the problem.
 Never mind that a wall is probably an impractical and overpriced way to deal with the relatively minor problem of illegal Mexicans.
 Trump tells us they’re a big problem, we need to listen.
 He’s rich.
 And hey, all rich people are smart.